 Based on the results from the annual RCSAs, the main operational risks are identified and used as the basis for the elaboration or annual review of the definition and threshold values of the KRIs.
-Each KRI is valued using a traffic light system (red / yellow / green) and reported monthly to the divisions and subsidiaries.
-If the thresholds are exceeded, an intensified observation (yellow) or a mandatory measure for risk reduction (red) must be specified.
-The measures and their implementation are constantly monitored and reported periodically.
+Each KRI is valued using a traffic light system (red/yellow/green) and reported to the divisions and subsidiaries on a monthly basis.
+If the thresholds are exceeded, increased observation (yellow) or a mandatory measure for risk reduction (red) must be specified.
+The measures and their implementation are constantly monitored and are reported periodically.

-Operational Risk assessment of new business segments or products
+Operational risk assessment of new business segments or products

-New business segments or products have to be introduced by using a product implementation process in which all defined divisions submit their vote and any possible conditions in an end-to-end analysis of the process.
-The responsible department conducts the ICS.
+New business segments or products have to be introduced using a product implementation process in which all defined divisions submit their vote and any possible conditions in an end-to-end analysis of the process.
+ICS is included within the process steps and in the automated workflow.